 Corporate employment in Poland rose 2.4 percent year-on-year to 6.492 million people in May of 2022, easing from a 2.8 percent increase in the previous month and below market expectations of a 2.6 percent rise.
 On a monthly basis, employment fell by 0.1 percent, equivalent to a decrease in approximately 5 thousand full-time workers, driven by layoffs in the units, end of fixed-term contracts and non-extension, and an increase in work absence due to sick leaves.
 It was the first monthly contraction in average paid employment this year, while other periods since the beginning of 2022 showed a steady rise in average paid employment. source: Central Statistical Office of Poland (GUS)

 Employment Change in Poland averaged 1.84 percent from 2006 until 2022, reaching an all time high of 5.80 percent in January of 2008 and a record low of -3.30 percent in June of 2020.
 This page provides - Poland Employment Growth YoY- actual values, historical data, forecast, chart, statistics, economic calendar and news.
 Poland Employment Growth YoY - data, historical chart, forecasts and calendar of releases - was last updated on June of 2022.

-Employment Change in Poland is expected to be -1.00 percent by the end of this quarter, according to Trading Economics global macro models and analysts expectations.
-Looking forward, we estimate Employment Change in Poland to stand at 2.40 in 12 months time.
-In the long-term, the Poland Employment Growth YoY is projected to trend around 3.80 percent in 2021 and 2.40 percent in 2022, according to our econometric models.
+Employment Change in Poland is expected to be 2.20 percent by the end of this quarter, according to Trading Economics global macro models and analysts expectations.
+In the long-term, the Poland Employment Growth YoY is projected to trend around 2.00 percent in 2023, according to our econometric models.